fwinkelbauer/Bumpy/README.md

 Bumpy is a tool to maintain version information across multiple files found in the current working directory using a configuration file which consists of glob patterns and regular expressions.

+**Note:** As Bumpy's behaviour is heavily influenced by your configuration (see below), make sure that your files are kept under version control so that you can easily verify that everything works as expected.

 ## Usage

 Bumpy is a command line tool: